25 Things Every Recruitment Agency Should Automate

 24. Send an email on candidate’s birthday/anniversary/any date

 Retail outlets have used this for years but it’s just as applicable for recruitment.
 Sending an email on a specific date like a birthday or customer anniversary is a small delight that can be set once and will run forever.

-25. Uploading spreadsheets
+25. Uploading spreadsheet

 Systems that aren’t integrated require endless downloading and uploading of spreadsheets.
 Stop this insanity and automatically keep your marketing platform, like Herefish, integrated with Bullhorn, and never upload a spreadsheet again.

-So there you have it: 25 things that recruitment automation can help with today.
+So there you have it; 25 things that recruitment automation can help with today.
 Automating repetitive or mundane tasks that are prone to be forgotten helps recruiters, salespeople, and the entire organisation save time, money, and effort.